-Upon clearance delivery request with Amberley Delivery, the formation will be cleared "FORM RUN, not above 4000 (or other agreed level) VISUAL, Visual Departure, (SQUAWK)".
+Upon clearance delivery request with Amberley Delivery, the formation will be cleared "FORM RUN, not above 4000 (or other agreed level) VISUAL, SQUAWK (code)".
 During IMC, the formation will request with Delivery "FORM RUN, [LEVEL], MILITARY TERRAIN CLEARANCE".
 The 'FORM RUN' clearance automatically clears the formation to leave and re-enter controlled airspace.
-Approach and Planner will coordinate with BN CEN (DOS) and provide traffic as required.
+ATC will coordinate with Brisbane Centre and provide traffic as required.